Topological games in Ramsey spaces: Introduction

-The article starts with a quick review of the Ramsey property of subsets of the Ellentuck space of infinite subsets of $\mathbb N$ and the Kastanas game characterization (Section \ref{Ellentuckspace}).
+The article begins with a quick review of the Ramsey property for subsets of the Ellentuck space of infinite subsets of $\mathbb N$ and the Kastanas game characterization (Section \ref{Ellentuckspace}).
 Then follows a presentation of Todor\v{c}evi\'{c}'s formulation of topological Ramsey spaces (Section \ref{TRS}).
-After that, we define strong topological Ramsey spaces, and give an alternative proof of the abstract Ellentuck theorem for this class of Ramsey spaces that include a wide family of topological Ramsey spaces (Section \ref{alternativeproof}).
-Finally, we present an abstract notion of selectivity, and generalize the Kastanas game characterization of the Ramsey property to selective topological Ramsey spaces (Section \ref{abstractKastanas}). \\
+Later, we define strong axiomatized topological Ramsey spaces, and give an alternative proof of the abstract Ellentuck theorem for this class of Ramsey spaces that include a wide family of topological Ramsey spaces (Section \ref{alternativeproof}).
+Finally, we present an abstract notion of selectivity, and generalize the Kastanas game-theoretic characterization of the Ramsey property to selective axiomatized topological Ramsey spaces (Section \ref{abstractKastanas}).